leeretk/Word-Guess-Game/README.md

 If you get stuck you can click the hint button to obtain a clue.

-I added functions to calcaluate Wins and Loses.
+I added functions to calcaluate Wins and Loses but they are not working properly.
+The very good news is they have stopped inteferring with the rest of the game.
+Through an tremendous amount of trial and error, I think I know how to make it work now without disturbing the HTML and the way the game is supposed to work.

 Things to remaining:
     3-After the user wins/loses the game should automatically choose another word and make the user play it.